Education • Training • Certification

 12. Concealed Handgun License With Any Security Work?

-Special note: DPS- RSD in 2015 or 2016 authorize Private Investigators to be able to use their concealed handgun license (LTC) in conjunction with their work.
+Special note: DPS- RSD in 2015 or 2016 authorize Private Investigators to be able to use their concealed handgun license (LTC) in conjunction with their work (insert eye roll here).
 So Security officers and Bodyguards can’t but P.I.s can?
-Yep.
-The issues here from all sides are:
+Yep – that is true.
+And when there is no official PI class given by Texas DPS, that is not a good thing.

 (b) The issue we have with P.I.’s using a LTC for P.I. work is that many of them are circumventing being an armed guard security company and paying for the proper armed insurance, and are performing in many cases Bodyguard work (they call it escorting or shadowing, lol), without the Level-4 Personal Protection Officer licenses.
 For some reason, they feel they can provide Executive Protection or bodyguard services as a P.I. (keeping in mind there is no P.I., course so many are not trained at all).
+NO, you cannot perform bodyguard work as a PI- get licensed correctly, pay the insurance and join the party guys.

 13. Do I Need A License If I’m A Police Officer?